horvathi94/seqmeta/README.md

 - **STAGING_LEVEL** accepted values are *production* and *development*.
 The default value for this variable is *production*.
 Use *development* only if you would like to modify or further develop the application.

+To locally mount the MySQL database volume uncomment line number 51 from the compose file and specify the **MYSQL_DIR** environment variable.
+Data inside the Docker containers which is created during runtime is deleted if the container is stopped mounting it locally will kepp this data persistent.
+Read more about Docker volumes [here](https://docs.docker.com/storage/volumes/).

+**TODO: mounting of sequencing data volumes.**

 ## Tips